-Adept Lynx platform.
-Virtual elements include forbidden lines and areas, speed zones, preferred-direction zones, and more, all working to help you configure your platform's workspace for efficient and safe performance of your mobile application.
+Maps are developed with the MobilePlanner software.
+These may contain a variety of virtual elements which act to modify the behavior of an AIV.
+Virtual elements include forbidden lines and areas, speed zones, preferred-direction zones, and more, all working to help you configure your workspace for efficient and safe performance of your mobile application.
 You can also create your own virtual elements for application-specific AIV-workspace interactions.